Wakfu (TV series): Other

 Elaine is a Brakmarian girl who is a pirate just like her adoptive father, Black Ink, who is from the squid-like species of Kralove.
 They both make their first appearance in "A Fistful of Kamas" when they helped the Brotherhood find a boat to sail to the Crimson Claws archipelago.
-At the end of Season 2, Elaine and Black Ink sailed back home, with Cleophee along for the ride.
-In season 4, they make a return as they congratulated Yugo and Amalia getting married after Yugo is now a handsome man.
+At the end of the second season, Elaine and Black Ink sailed back home, with Cleophee along for the ride.
+In the fourth season, they make a return as they congratulated Yugo and Amalia getting married after Yugo is now a handsome man.